RobotNerd/proze/doc/technical-specification.md

 ## Comment tokens

-Comment tokens are capitalized words that provide special metadata for an author or editor.
-They are recognized when placed in comments or bracketed blocks.
+Comment tokens are capitalized words that provide special metadata for an author or editor when placed in comments or bracketed blocks.
+They should have emphasized highlighting in editors that support proze.

 These tokens are recognized:
 - FIXME